 The CJIS Security Policy provides guidance for the creation, viewing, modification, transmission, dissemination, storage, and destruction of CJI.
 Omnigo Software is a contracting private entity that operates in support of criminal justice services and information.
 All current and prospective law enforcement customers require Omnigo Software be CJIS-compliant to support our products.

 Omnigo Software offices and servers are physically secured.
 Non-CJIS certified personnel with access to physically secure locations or controlled areas are always escorted by authorized personnel.

 The Health Insurance Portability and Accountability Act (HIPPA) mandates industry-wide standards for health care information and requires the protection and confidential handling of protected health information.

-The HIPAA Privacy regulations require health care providers and organizations, as well as their business associates, to develop and follow procedures that ensure the confidentiality and security of protected health information (PHI) when it is transferred, received, handled, or shared.
+HIPAA requires health care providers and organizations, as well as their business associates, to develop and follow procedures that ensure the confidentiality and security of protected health information (PHI) when it is transferred, received, handled, or shared.
 Only the minimum health information necessary to conduct business is to be used or shared.
 Records maintained in our products may fall into this category.

-The HIPAA Privacy Rule applies only to covered entities: health plans, health care clearinghouses, and certain health care providers.
-The Privacy Rule allows covered providers and health plans to disclose protected health information to “business associates,” which is a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.
-There are specific items that must be included in the contract with business associates, please see the official document for more detail.
+HIPAA applies only to covered entities: health plans, health care clearinghouses, and certain health care providers.
+HIPPA allows covered providers and health plans to disclose protected health information to “business associates,” which are persons or entities that perform certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provide services to, a covered entity.
+There are specific items that must be included in the contract with business associates.

 Omnigo Software is a “business associate” of our healthcare customers.